yangzhaonan18/trafficSignDetect_opencv/README.md

-# Using OpneCV to detect traffic sign
+# Using OpneCV to detect traffic sign (without class)

 ## 1. methods